hackbrightacademy/explore-python/contents/conditionals.rst

     False

 Also, remember that ``True`` and ``False`` are values in their own right.
-If we wanted to simply make a variable whose value is ``True``, we could assign it to a variable directly:
+If we wanted to simply make a variable whose value is ``True``, we could assign the boolean to a variable directly:

 .. code-block:: python